DB Tester Specification - Data Formats

 When load-order.txt does not exist in the dataset directory:

-- Tables are sorted alphabetically by filename
+- Tables sort alphabetically by filename

 @DataSet(tableOrdering = TableOrderingStrategy.LOAD_ORDER_FILE)This throws a DataSetLoadException if load-order.txt is not found.